-Why choose the UPMC in South Central Pa.
+Why choose the UPMC in Central Pa.
 Adult Congenital Heart Disease Program?

 Our cardiovascular specialists offer comprehensive diagnosis, management, monitoring, and treatment of congenital heart conditions in adults.
 Although many congenital heart conditions that were diagnosed at birth only require ongoing monitoring, some conditions may cause complications and require treatment later in life.

 As a leader in cardiovascular care in Pennsylvania, UPMC Heart and Vascular Institute offers patients access to a team of experts skilled with collaborating on the unique needs of congenital heart patients.
 Our congenital heart disease specialists can advise patients on health and lifestyle choice for adult needs, whether that be physical challenges, exercise options or family planning appropriate for cardiac physiology.
 We also offer related care by specialists in high-risk pregnancy and genetics.